wwwidmer/query.php/README.txt

 Database method chosen instead of searching the website for each query to emphasize less computing clientside and require more computing server side.

+Update: 8/2013 - Webhost BSD doesn't like custom PHP, so this code is just sitting around.
+                 Trying to rebuild using expressionengine functions & JS.
 1.0 - Code runs cleanly,formatting and integrating onto Movements.org
 .7 - Code runs, doesn't format data